Arch 1 - San Diego

 a.m.
 Rodriguez Associates, inc.

-This 94,000 s.f. seniors independent living facility houses 94 dwelling units.
-It was constructed using LIHTC and Allegheny County Department of Development financing.
+This senior independent living facility houses 94 dwelling units and was constructed using LIHTC and Allegheny County Department of Development financing.
 Sota joined the project team early on and contributed significant value engineering, which assisted in selection of the appropriate footprint for the building given site constraints, HVAC design to reduce first cost and increase operating efficiency, and building shell improvements to reduce energy consumption.
 Extensive sitework was required including export of over 15,000 c.y. of earth.
-The building was sited to take advantage of the sun by orienting the long axis east to west as well as to maximize the wonderful views from this hilltop site.
+The building was situated on the site to take advantage of the sun by orienting the long axis east to west as well as to maximize the wonderful views from the hilltop.

 Amenities include a roof deck, greenhouse, library, lounge, exercise area, wellness center, central kitchen where optional meals area prepared and a multipurpose room for dining and assemblies.